CenkerAydin/Cinexa/Readme.md

-# 🎬 CineScope
+# 🎬 Cinexa

-CineScope is a modern Android application for discovering movies, TV shows, and actors.
+Cinexa is a modern Android application for discovering movies, TV shows, and actors.
 Users can explore content, add favorites, and easily access content with detailed search and filtering options.

 ---
 ## 📌 Development